Cathedral of the Holy Trinity (New Ulm, Minnesota): History

 The Catholic presence in New Ulm can trace its beginnings to the missionary work of the Rev. Franz Weninger, SJ in the middle 19th century.
 The first church was a wood structure built in 1858.
 Construction of the church proved to be slow and it was destroyed by the defenders of New Ulm before it was completed so that members of the Dakota tribe could not use it as a barricade in the Dakota War of 1862.

 After the conflict was resolved Michael Lauterbach gave Bishop Thomas Grace two lots for the construction of a church.
 The cornerstone for the new church was laid on September 1, 1866.
 The Rev. Alexander Berghold was assigned as the first resident priest at New Ulm in 1868.
 The new church, which measured 36 x 97 feet, was dedicated by Bishop Grace on December 11, 1870.
 The structure was destroyed by a tornado on July 15, 1881.
 Fundraising for a new church was completed by September 1888.

 A.C.
 Ochs signed a contract to build the present church on March 29, 1890, and the cornerstone was laid on May 4, 1890.
 The steeple was completed in 1893 and the interior decorations were finished in 1903.
 The wall decorations of the Baroque style building are of numerous saints, angels and the life of Christ painted in dark colors and accented in gold leaf.
 An apse features an image of the Holy Trinity with the Twelve Apostles.
 Alexander Schwendinger was commissioned to decorate the interior and he was assisted by Christ Heller and Anton Gag.
 The two side entrances to the church were added in 1940 as was the terrazzo floor.

 The Diocese of New Ulm was established by Pope Pius XII on November 18, 1957.
-Holy Trinity was named as the diocese’s new cathedral.
-The Msgr.
+Holy Trinity was named as the diocese's new cathedral.
+Msgr.
 Alphonse Schladweiler of St. Paul was named the first Bishop of New Ulm and was consecrated in Holy Trinity.

 Another renovation of the cathedral was completed in 1987.
 The lower level of the church was renovated into a community hall and named in honor of a former pastor, Msgr.
 Antony Leifeld.